xfy0032/PCSS-Gobi-3D/README.md

 ```

-4. **Implementation:** Use the provided point clouds and annotations to train and test your models.
-Example code snippets are available in the repository to help you get started quickly.
+4. **Auxiliary tool:**  The dataset was developed using the open-source tool point_labeler (https://github.com/jbehley/point_labeler), which enables visualization and further editing of the dataset.